-After graduating from Central Saint Martins in London (where he won the LVMH Grand Prix Scholarship), the French-Israeli fashion and textile designer Benjamin Benmoyal has worked at Alexander McQueen and Hermes before founding his eponymous label in 2020, based in Paris.
+After graduating from Central Saint Martins (where he won the LVMH Grand Prix Scholarship), the French-Israeli fashion and textile designer Benjamin Benmoyal has worked at Alexander McQueen and Hermes before founding his eponymous label in 2020.

-Following long months of development, he has now industrialized this weaving process and has managed to gather thousands of kilometers of magnetic tapes thanks to the help of recycling charities as well as by collecting the dead stock of the factories closed in the 2000s.
+He has industrialized this weaving technique and gathered thousands of kilometers of magnetic tapes thanks to the help of recycling charities as well as by collecting the dead stocks of factories closed in the 2000s.
 Benjamin draws inspiration from his Moroccan origins by focusing on volumes and drapings from traditional outfits as well as by weaving colourful striped fabrics reminiscent of Berber craft and aesthetic.

 From this season (AW21), Benjamin Benmoyal joined the official Paris Fashion Week calendar as well as the FHCM’s showroom: Sphère.